 The Indian leaders reached an agreement on Sunday, Sept 25, and had Gandhiji’s approval on it.
 Without losing any time, the document was wired to Ramsay MacDonald, who was in Sussex, attending a funeral.
 Being a Sunday, none of the other official too were available.
 But Gandhiji’s deteriorating health, and a probability of his death, had created a war-like urgency.
 The PM rushed to 10, Downing Street by evening.
 His colleagues Sir Samuel Hoare and Lord Lothian, who had worked on drafting the original proposal, joined him as well.
 They carefully went through the draft, working well into the midnight.
 They acted quickly, and by Monday noon announced their acceptance to the proposal.
 At 5.15pm, the same evening Gandhi broke his 6-day fast.

 You will notice, despite being the imperialists at they were, the British government had a conciliatory approach.
-They acted swiftly to ensure that a delay in their action shouldn’t result in anything adverse to Gandhiji.
+They acted swiftly to ensure that a delay in their action didn’t result in anything adverse to Gandhiji.
 Now contrast this with our democratically elected government and their approach to Anna Hazare’s fast.
 Arrogant?
-I’ll come back to it a bit.
+I’ll come back to it in a bit.

 What did the fast achieve?